 Children with an IEP or a statement of need are treated with equal respect and value.
 All staff have high expectations of all pupils.

-There is a wide range of resources available to cater for pupils of all abilities and work is often differentiated so that pupils can achieve personal goals.
+A wide range of resources is available to cater to pupils of all abilities, and work is often differentiated so that pupils can achieve personal goals.

 Physical Ability

 The school welcomes staff and pupils with differing physical abilities.